A new block alternating splitting iteration method for solving a class of two-by-two block complex linear systems: The BASI method

-where $P_{\alpha}$ is the MBAS iteration matrix.
-This shows that the MBAS iteration method converges unconditionally.
-Here $\rho(.)$ and $\sigma(.)$ are the spectral radius and the spectrum of a matrix, respectively. \begin{proof} It is easy to see that the matrix $P_{\alpha}$ is similar to
+where $\mathbf{P}_{\alpha}$ is the iteration matrix of the BASI method, $\nu $ and $\omega$ are given positive constants.
+This follows that the new iterative method converges unconditionally. \begin{proof} It is easy to see that the matrix $\mathbf{P}_{\alpha}$ is similar to